TF-Coder: Program Synthesis for Tensor Manipulations: Analysis of Synthesized Programs

 \subsection{Timeouts}

 Among the 70 benchmark tasks, 7 tasks cause \tool\ to time out after 5 minutes.
 All of the 7 unsolved problems are quite difficult, requiring 3, 5, 6, 9, 10, 10, and 13 operations in the simplest solutions to our knowledge.
 The easiest of these problems (3 operations, 2 of which are quite uncommon) is solved correctly in 31 minutes, even though none of the required operations were prioritized by the models.
 We believe a solution could be found much faster if the models predicted correctly for this task.
 The 5-operation problem is solved correctly in 58 minutes, and 3 of the required operations were prioritized by the tensor features model.
-Interestingly, both of these solutions required one fewer operation than our best handwritten solutions, showing again that TF-Coder can outperform TensorFlow experts.
+Interestingly, both of these solutions required one fewer operation than our best handwritten solutions, showing again that \tool\ can find simpler solutions compared to professional TensorFlow users.
 The remaining problems are simply too difficult for \tool\ to solve within an hour considering the exponentially-sized search space with respect to the solution length.